MohammadElokour/TrekWorld/README.md

 # Trek World

 > An app that shows you potential hiking spots to enjoy your time alone or with your loved ones.
 Explore
-> the vast world out there and calm your mind and body from the commotions in the city, see amazing sceners, walk through the woods
+> the vast world out there and calm your mind and body from the commotions in the city, see amazing sceneries, walk through the woods
-> climb up mountains or go through valys. it's up to you to choose your destination we merly present the options!
+> climb up mountains or go through valleys. it's up to you to choose your destination we merely present the options!

 ## Screen Shots